h1de0us/source-separation/README.md

 * `-e WANDB_API_KEY=<your_wandb_api_key>` -- set envvar for wandb (if you want to use it).
 You can find your API key
   here: https://wandb.ai/authorize

-## TODO

-These barebones can use more tests.
-We highly encourage students to create pull requests to add more tests / new functionality.
-Current demands:

-* Tests for beam search
-* README section to describe folders
-* Notebook to show how to work with `ConfigParser` and `config_parser.init_obj(...)`